jgherruzo/VBA-Engineering-Toolkit/README.md

 ## Codigo, General

-ModADOForExcel --> This module contents function and procedures for work with Excel as Database ModBlower --> This module contents functions and procedures for blower efficiencies Calculation ModConvert --> This module contents functions to work with different units ModEnhacements --> This module contents procedures and function in order to improve the sight
+ModADOForExcel --> This module contents function and procedures for work with Excel as Database/n ModBlower --> This module contents functions and procedures for blower efficiencies Calculation ModConvert --> This module contents functions to work with different units ModEnhacements --> This module contents procedures and function in order to improve the sight